Chaste/Chaste/README.md

 https://chaste.cs.ox.ac.uk/chaste/docs/release_2017.1

 Chaste welcomes contributions from the community.
-For information on how to contribute to Chaste, please see the file [CONTRIBUTING.md](docs/CONTRIBUTING.md).
+For information on how to contribute to Chaste, and for support and bug reports, please see the file [CONTRIBUTING.md](docs/CONTRIBUTING.md).